CGordini/cgordini.github.com/index.md

 ### Professionally

-I am a proud alumni of the University of Michigan (Class of 2014), having received my Bachelors of Science in Engineering from their College of Computer Science.
+I am a proud alumnus of the University of Michigan (Class of 2014), having received my Bachelors of Science in Engineering from their College of Computer Science.
 By day, I'm a software engineer for Thomson Reuters, specializing in C# Windows Professional Forms and Azure Dev Ops builds, programming to earn a living and pay for my dog and my toys.

 ### Personally